gigawatts/KringleCon2019/README.md

 One digit is repeated once.
 The code is a prime number.
 You can probably tell by looking at the keypad which buttons are used.

+I found a list of the first 10k prime numbers, and ran this command against it.
+It spit out a list of only a few options.

     cat prime.list | grep 1 | grep 3 | grep 7 | egrep -v '2|4|5|6|8|9|0'